coditori/highly-skilled-job-offers/README.md

 # How to get a highly skilled job offer!?
 Here I share some tips about CV/Resume and Interviews to get a job offer easily.
-Simply you just need a contract with a company, but how you should start? follow the below tips:
+Simply you just need a contract with a company to get your work permit & visa, but how? follow the below tips:

 ## The benefits of getting a job offer
 - You don't need any language certificate IELTS/TOEFL.